 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 Disclaimer: Information in this blog post is meant to be used as a helpful guide and for educational purposes only, not legal or tax advice.
 If you need help with a tax question, please consult a skilled CPA.

 Rejoice in this: Rarely do homeowners have to pay taxes on the money they make from selling their house.
-The IRS allows you to exclude up to $250,000 (or $500,000 if you’re married) of “capital gain” on your main home, which for most sellers covers the gamut.
+The IRS allows you to exclude up to $250,000 (or $500,000 if you’re married) of “capital gain” on your main home, which means most sellers are covered.

 But it’s possible you will owe taxes on your home sale.
 Perhaps you moved before meeting the two-year use test or earned more than the exclusion cap due to skyrocketing prices in a hot market.
 Whatever the case, the next question in your mind is—what tax rate do I fall under?